-Tess is a PhD student in Computing at Edinburgh Napier University in Scotland.
+Tess is a PhD student in Computing at Heriot-Watt University in Scotland.
 Tess’ PhD is entitled ‘Improving Healthcare AI-Support Systems for Visually Detectable Diseases: A Mixed Learning Approach on the Edge’ and explores the ways in which diagnostic tools can be made accessible to those in remote and low-connectivity areas.
 She has also published research in machine translation, demonstrating the importance of interpreting low-resource languages.
 Twitter: @TessWOfficial

 How to Handle the Jump Straight from Undergrad to PhD